 King James Bible Study – [Mark 8:34 And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me.]

-Date: Thursday, April 07, 2022
+Date: Friday, April 07, 2023

-Hello My Friend,
+Hello My Brother/Sister/Friend,

 The Book of Ruth contains four chapters, the author is unknown, but is probable to be Samuel as he wrote the Book of Judges.
 The timeline for these events is approximately 1300 -1290 BC.
 The purpose of the book was to show Israel and everyone else that God is not a respecter of persons, He will redeem and accept anyone who comes to Him, [And the women said unto Naomi, Blessed be the LORD, which hath not left thee this day without a kinsman, that his name may be famous in Israel. – Ruth 4:14]